Hitheshsrv/E-commerce_site/README.md

 - Delete products from the shopping cart
 - Display the shopping cart
 - To checkout, a user must be logged in
-- Checkout information is processed using stripe and the payment is send to the admin
+- Checkout information is processed using Razorpay and the payment is send to the admin
 - The profile contains all the orders a user has made

 Admins can do the following: